 Why?
 It’s the traditional way to deliver your senior honors thesis at Wheaton.
 It may sound a bit goofy, but it’s a spoof and it’s fun.
 That’s the point of the celebration.

 Traditions form an important part of Wheaton’s campus culture.
-Many Wheaton traditions are rooted deeply in the college’s 175 years of history; others, such as the thesis parade, are of more recent vintage.
+Many Wheaton traditions are rooted deeply in the college’s almost 190 years of history; others, such as the thesis parade, are of more recent vintage.

 The Head of the Peacock regatta began about 20 years ago as a celebration of spring and student ingenuity.
 The race of homemade boats on Peacock Pond inspires creativity: teams of students everything from empty beer kegs to old bathtubs as they try to fashion a watercraft that will stay afloat—and maybe even claim a prize.
 Of course, the failures are fun, too.